 Selected by Richard Baird.

-A continually updated collection of some of the best brand identity design work for property businesses and property developments, reviewed and published on BP&O. This post features work by Studio South, Richards Partners and Studio Hi Ho, and includes simple wordmark and stationery sets, and those that included brochures, material packs and showroom design.
+A continually updated collection of some of the best brand identity design work for property businesses, property recruitment specialists and property developments, reviewed and published on BP&O. This post features work by Studio South, Richards Partners and Studio Hi Ho, and includes simple wordmark and stationery sets, and those that included brochures, material packs and showroom design.

 Projects move between moments of strong graphic impact in typographical form and colour, to those of restraint and subtle materiality.
 Many feature details that convey high quality interior finish, draw on architectural structure or express the character of the local community.
 Be sure to click the images to read more about the project, the intentions of each design, and how these work alongside other assets.
 Check out more from BP&O Collections here.

 Fabric of Onehunga by Richards Partners, New Zealand

 Faymus by Studio Brave, Australia

 The Mansion on Marylebone Lane by Pentagram, United Kingdom

 Innovation Properties by 25AH, Sweden

 Nine Smith Street by Studio Hi Ho, Australia